medialab/xan/docs/cmd/foreach.md

 instead if you want to keep results. "foreach" should only be used when performing side-effects (writing files, copying files etc.).

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-If you want to list available functions, use the --functions flag.
+For a list of available functions, use `xan help functions`.

 Usage:
     xan foreach [options] <expression> [<input>]
-    xan foreach --cheatsheet
-    xan foreach --functions
     xan foreach --help

 foreach options: